 A short climb gets you here, to the quaint little temple & these stupas.

 The mountainside disappears in prayer flags & as you find your way through them, you might come up short of breath, for the climb though short gets a little tough.
 The rarified atmosphere of Khardung La, at its immense height is known to cause altitude sickness.
 Though no one in the group had to tackle with this, it is recommended that you check your oxygen levels & blood pressure before you decide to undertake this journey.

 Once you reach level ground & catch your breath, you cannot help but be overwhelmed!
 The Himalayas just never cease to surprise you with all that they have to offer.
 The scenic beauty, which inspires in you a sense of achievement & pride in just being able to witness it.
 The solitude, which makes you feel like you have found your own little space of peace in this crowded world, ‘far from the madding crowd’ so to say!

 Also Read: The Goat Village: Take me away!

-And, when you come back down DO NOT miss the Qahwah at Rinchen Cafe, the only canteen amongst the few structures on the other side of the road.
+PS: When you come back down, DO NOT miss the Qahwah at Rinchen Cafe.
+The only canteen amongst the few structures on the other side of the road.